Cumberland Council area

 Local workers - Method of travel to work - All industries

-Within the Cumberland Council area, there is a lower proportion of local workers using public transport to get to work than New South Wales.
+Within the Cumberland Council area, there is a lower proportion of local All industries workers using public transport to get to work than the New South Wales workforce.

 This data reveals the main modes of transport used by local workers in a particular industry to get to work.
 Workforce transport data for the Cumberland Council area is very useful in transport planning as it informs decision-makers about the effectiveness and availability of public transport.

 There are a number of reasons why people use different Modes of Transport to get to work including:

 - The availability of affordable and effective public transport options between place of residence and place of work (For instance, industries located near railway stations are likely to have higher public transport use than those located away from main public transport routes);

 - The number of motor vehicles available from within a household; and